NAVEX Global / Our Code of Conduct - Doing the Right Things Right

-If you see comments or posts on social media that you believe are inaccurate or unfairly represent NAVEX Global or our clients, do not respond.
-Instead, report the information to the corporate marketing department, the legal department or the chief compliance officer who will help you determine the best course of action.
+If you see comments or posts on social media that you believe are inaccurate or unfairly represent NAVEX Global or our customers, do not respond.
+Instead, report the information to the corporate marketing department, the legal department or the chief risk and compliance officer who will help you determine the best course of action.

 We are proud of the role we play in shaping the global movement toward greater corporate social responsibility.
 As an organization, we support and respect efforts to protect human rights and advance environmental sustainability.